budsalvetti/angular-twitter-stream/README.md

 To Run:

+Angular Client Used: @angular/cli@15
+Node Version Used: 16.18.1

+1) Install Dependencies:

-  1) open command prompt and navigate to project root folder
+  a) open command prompt and navigate to project root folder

-  2) in command prompt run the following command: npm install
+  b) in command prompt run the following command: 'npm install --force'
+     **note that the '--force' argument must be passed due to some dependency conflicts.

+2) Start The Web Socket Server:

-  3) after npm install completes run the following command in the command prompt: npm run start-ws-server
+  a) run the following command in the command prompt:
+   'npm run start-ws-server'

+3) Start the Application Server:

-  4) open a new command prompt in tne project root folder and run the following command: npm start
+  a) open a new command prompt in tne project root folder and run the following command:
+   'npm start'

+4) View The Application In A Browser:

+ a) open a browser and navigate to 'localhost:4200'